Controlled Text Generation with Natural Language Instructions: Experiments

 \subsection{Results on Seen Constraints}

 We first present the performance of \method on seen constraints in Table \ref{tab:results_seen}.
-We can see that \method achieves a comparable or better constraint satisfaction rate compared to state-of-the-art controlled text generation methods while generating much more fluent texts.
-This suggests that exploiting LLMs and prompt-based methods can be a compelling alternative future direction.
+We observe that \method achieves a comparable or better constraint satisfaction rate compared to many controlled text generation methods while generating much more fluent text.

-\method is also more efficient in terms of inference latency because it does not modify the decoding procedure of the model and the increased input length caused by the instructions can be handled in parallel, making it almost as fast as conventional generation.
-For comparison, \method is over 4$\times$ faster than NeuroLogic decoding, a strong search-based algorithm, and over 40$\times$ faster than Diffusion-LM, the state-of-the-art score-based controlled generation method.
-This confirms the practical advantages of \method over existing decoding-time methods for controlled text generation.